 We’ll start with places to focus on New Mexican cuisine:

-Where to get New Mexican cuisine
+Where to Get New Mexican Cuisine

 First stop, The Chile Pod.

-Another great spot to start your day is the Juniper Coffee Eatery.
+Another great spot to start your day is Juniper Coffee Eatery.
 Beyond having outstanding coffee, here you’ll find a focus on the local and Indigenous-based dishes, including blue corn waffles, breakfast burritos, and Navajo blue corn mush.

 At the end of the day, one of life’s greatest joys is eating good food with lovely people.
 We think Farmington offers so much variety, from classic New Mexican cuisine to loads of choices beyond.